apwbs/MARTSIA-EVM-OnChain/README.md

 For the main details on MARTSIA-EVM, refer to the main version [MARTSIA-EVM-TLS](https://github.com/apwbs/MARTSIA-EVM-TLS), where the request and transmission of key segments between the Reader and Authorities are performed via TLS connections.

 ## Wiki
-For a detailed documentation and step-by-step tutorial to run this MARTSIA-EVM version locally, check out the [Wiki](https://github.com/apwbs/MARTSIA-Demo-KoB/wiki).
+For a detailed documentation and step-by-step tutorial to run this version locally, check out the [Wiki](https://github.com/apwbs/MARTSIA-Demo-KoB/wiki).

 ## This repository
 In this repository you find several folders necessary to run the system.